Raman-Maan/reddit-app/README.md

 reddit-app
 ---
-This is just a reddit app made to demonstrate the usefulness of React Native
+This is just a reddit app made to demonstrate the usefulness of React Native in a class presentation